 Choose Hot Weather-Friendly Fabrics

-Look for fabrics that are breathable and airy like the J. Crew 365 Stretch T-Shirt.
+Look for fabrics that are breathable and airy like the Quince Cotton Modal Crew Neck Tee.
 Polyester and chiffon can be really hot, so instead reach for our readers’ favorite fabrics for travel in hot weather.

 Quick Dry Fabric

 Many athletic and outdoor brands use quick dry fabrics that are specifically created to wick sweat and moisture to keep you feeling dry.
 One reader says, “I swear by quick dry clothes from REI, Academy, Athleta, and Columbia.
-My Anatomie Skyler pants are fantastic, and Eddie Bauer has some nice quick dry shirts.”
-If you’re a style-conscious female traveler that’s always on the go, these are perfect for you.
-Watch the video below to learn why!
+These Saturday Trail Pants are fantastic.
+They’re super comfortable, lightweight, and stain-resistant.
+I get tons of compliments, and Eddie Bauer has some nice quick dry shirts.”

 Cotton

 If you don’t like the look or feel of quick dry fabrics, cotton is perfect for hot weather.
-But as one reader says, “make sure it’s 100% cotton, not cotton knit.
+But as one reader says, “make sure it’s 100% cotton, not cotton knit like the Caslon midi sundress featured above.
 It makes a difference!”
 The great thing about cotton is that it’s breathable, so heat can escape the body and help keep you cool.
 Plus, it’s readily available and inexpensive.

 Linen